New World Interactive

 New World Interactive LLC (NWI) is an American video game developer founded by Andrew Spearin and Jeremy Blum in 2010.
-The company is primarily known for developing multiplayer tactical shooters, including Insurgency (2014), Day of Infamy (2017), and Insurgency: Sandstorm (2018).
-New World Interactive has been owned by Embracer Group since 2020, as a subsidiary of Saber Interactive.
+The company developed the multiplayer tactical shooter games Insurgency (2014), Day of Infamy (2017), and Insurgency: Sandstorm (2018).
+In 2020, New World Interactive was acquired by Saber Interactive.

 History

 In 2002, Andrew Spearin, a Canadian Army veteran, began development of a total conversion mod for Valve's Source Engine that depicted a conflict between the United States Marine Corps and rebel insurgents, with a focus on realism and authenticity based on Spearin's military experiences.
 Three years later, in 2005, Jeremy Blum and other Red Orchestra developers joined Andrew Spearin to work on the mod.
 The mod, titled Insurgency: Modern Infantry Combat, was released in 2007.